alexk99/the_router/conf_options2.md

 	rcli vif flags <up|down> name <name> flags <flag1,flag2...>

-<name> is the name of a VIF
+The name parameter is the name of a VIF.

-Example:

-Disable/down the dhcp_rel flag of the VIF v20.
+Example: disable/down the dhcp_rel flag of the VIF v20.

 	rcli vif flags down name v20 flags dhcp_rel